Tide-Scans/Tide-Scans-OCR/README.md

 ## To Run Automatically

-Run the `run.cmd` file you you wont need to do the next steps
+Run the `run.cmd` file, you wont need to do the next steps if you run this file.

 ## To Run it